slyngg/homemaxx/website/DEPLOYMENT.md

-# HomeMaxx Website Deployment Guide
+# HomeMAXX Website Deployment Guide

-This guide provides step-by-step instructions for deploying the HomeMaxx website and setting up the GoHighLevel integration.
+This guide provides step-by-step instructions for deploying the HomeMAXX website and setting up the GoHighLevel integration.

 ## Prerequisites